 Types of Abortion

-The first pill blocks the hormone progesterone commonly referred to as the “pregnancy hormone.”
+The first pill blocks the hormone progesterone, commonly referred to as the “pregnancy hormone.”
 The drug causes the lining of the uterus to thin and prevents the fetus from staying implanted.
-The second drug causes cramping in order for your body to expel the fetus.
-There is a higher risk of an incomplete abortion with the medication method.
-This would require you to follow up with a surgical abortion
+The second drug causes cramping for your body to expel the fetus.
+There is a higher risk of incomplete abortion with the medication method.
+This would require you to follow up with a surgical abortion.

-It is important to receive an ultrasound prior to taking any abortion pill medication to ensure your pregnancy is within FDA guidelines for your health and safety or an abortion procedure.
+It is important to receive an ultrasound before taking an abortion pill medication to ensure your pregnancy is within FDA guidelines for your health and safety or an abortion procedure.
 You also need to confirm the location of your pregnancy.
 If the pregnancy is not located in the uterus, it could be a life-threatening tubal pregnancy.
 A tubal (ectopic) pregnancy would not be terminated by the abortion pill.

-In this procedure, the doctor opens the cervix with a dilator (made from hard plastic) or laminaria (thin sticks derived from plants and inserted several hours prior to the procedure).
+In this procedure, the doctor opens the cervix with a dilator (made from hard plastic) or laminaria (thin sticks derived from plants and inserted several hours before the procedure).
 After the cervix is dilated, a tube is inserted, which is attached to a suction device.
-After suctioning out the uterus, the doctor will check to make sure it is completely empty.
+After suctioning out the uterus, the doctor will check to make sure it is empty.